trustedanalytics-ng/platform-wiki/Creating-a-Jupyter-Notebook-Instance.md

 ![Creating a Jupyter Instance Step 3](/images/Create_Jupyter_Inst_v7_STEP3.jpg)

->Click the the **Show** button to show your Jupyter password so you can copy it for logging in.
+>Click the **Show** button to show your Jupyter password, so you can copy it for logging into your instance.
 Click on the link to access your Jupyter instance.